dekuNukem/traffic-cone-film-scanning/README.md

-# Traffic-Cone Film Scanning System
+# Traffic-Cone Film Scanning: High-Quality Digitization on the Cheap

+Analog photography is making a resurgence, many people are shooting film again.

+To view and share the photos, they need to be digitized.

+Scanning using digital camera and macro lens is popular, but a conventional setup can cost [hundreds of dollars](photos/dollaz.png).

-TCFS is a low-cost 3D-printable adaptor for high-quality film scans using digital cameras.
+TCFS is a low-cost 3D-printable alternative that delivers high-quality results at a fraction of the price.

-maybe write it as a guide?

 ![Alt text](photos/title.png)

-## Advantages

-* **Low cost**: $5 in filaments, $60 all-in.
-* **Space-saving**: No tripods or copystands.
-* **No calibration**: Fixed distance, always square, no fiddling.
-* **Multi format**: 110, 127, 35mm, 645, 6x6, 6x7, 6x9, sprockets, and more!

 ## How It Works

+* Print a cone
-* Adaptor attaches to lens hood
+* Attach to lens hood
 * Lens hood on macro lens
 * Film flat under glass
 * Camera points straight down
 * Focus and shoot!

+## Advantages

+* **Low cost**: $5 in filaments, $60 all-in.
+* **Space-saving**: No tripods or copystands.
+* **No calibration**: Fixed distance, always square, no fiddling.
+* **Multi format**: 126, 35mm, 645, 6x6, 6x7, 6x9, sprockets, and more!

 ## Samples